browserengineering/book/book/scheduling.md

 [^mem-leak]: Note that we never remove `callback` from the
     `SET_TIMEOUT_REQUESTS` dictionary.
-This could lead to a memory leak, if the callback it holding on to the last reference to some large data structure.
+This could lead to a memory leak, if the callback is holding on to the last reference to some large data structure.
 We saw a similar issue in [Chapter 9](scripts.md).
 In general, avoiding memory leaks when you have data structures shared between the browser and the browser